rbdannenberg/arco/doc/ugens.md

 .stop()
 ```

-The filerec unit generator writes its input to a file.
+The filerec unit generator writes its input to a file.  `/arco/act`
+can be used to request messages to `/actl/act` (in Serpent this is
+done using the `.atend(action)` method).
+An action message is sent
+with the following status:
+ - ACTION_EVENT (file open for write, ready to record)
+ - ACTION_ERROR (file open failed, cannot write)

 `/arco/filerec/new id chans filename input` - Create an audiofile writer
 that writes `chans` channels to `filename`.
 The source of audio is